aschett/BachelorThesisLLM/README.md

 # Hardware

-All calculations were performed on an RTX3070Ti
+All calculations were performed on an RTX3070Ti.

+# Additional info coming here